Koszul algebras and quadratic duals in Galois cohomology: Introduction

 \subsection{Acknowledgment}

-Our thinking about Koszul property of Galois cohomology was deeply influenced by John Labute's work on Demushkin groups, mild groups and filtrations in group theory.
+{ Our thinking about Koszul property of Galois cohomology was deeply influenced by J.P.~Labute's work on Demushkin groups, mild groups and filtrations in group theory.
 It has been a great privilege of the first author to be able to personally collaborate with him and to discuss a number of related topics.
 We thank Labute also for his encouragement and enthusiasm related to our work.
-We learned and are still learning about quadratic algebras from inspiring papers by Alexander Polishchuk and Leonid Positselski, as well as their extremely useful and inspiring book \cite{PoliPosi}.
-We are grateful to Thomas S.~Weigel for his cheerful friendship and his guidance throughout the years, especially while acting as the PhD supervisor of the second author and as the co-supervisor (along with the first author) of the third author.
-We thank David Riley for many exciting discussions and valuable suggestions.
-It is also a pleasure to thank our friends, including Sunil Chebolu, Michal \v{C}izek, Stefan Gille, Chris Hall, Robbie Libman, Marina Palaisti, Mike Rogelstad and Andy Schultz, who shared the time and the excitement of this research with the authors, offering insightful advice and words of encouragement.
+We learned and are still learning about quadratic algebras from inspiring papers by A.~Polishchuk and L.~Positselski, as well as their extremely useful and inspiring book \cite{PoliPosi}.
+We are grateful to Th.S.~Weigel for his cheerful friendship and his guidance throughout the years, especially while acting as the PhD supervisor of the second author and as the co-supervisor (along with the first author) of the third author.
+We thank D.M.~Riley for many exciting discussions and valuable suggestions.
+It is also a pleasure to thank our friends, including S.K.~Chebolu, M.~\v{C}izek, I.~Efrat, S.~Gille, C.~Hall, R.~Libman, E.~Matzri, D.~Neftin, M.~Palaisti, O.~Puglisi, M.~Rogelstad, A.~Schultz, and I.~Snopce, who shared the time and the excitement of this research with the authors, offering insightful advice and words of encouragement.

+Last but not least we thank warmly the referee for reading our paper carefully and for providing a number of helpful suggestions which improved and clarified our exposition.}